 *You are a non-traditional college student if you are beginning, or began, your college career in a year other than the year you graduated from high school or if you are returning to college after a break in continuous enrollment.
 Scholarship applications are evaluated using established areas of measurement.
 Judging criteria are shown in the following essay score rubric (see button below).
 Only a few of our scholarships require an interview.
 We will contact you if you are selected as a finalist for a scholarship that requires an interview.ESSAY SCORE RUBRIC APPLY NOW

 Scholarship Eligibility Policy

-This restriction also applies to the relatives* of donors or organizations, including a corporation, partnership or trust, that makes a substantial contribution of 33 1/3% or more of a scholarship fund’s value to a scholarship fund to which the relative is connected.
+This restriction also applies to the relatives* of donors or organizations, including a corporation, partnership or trust, that make a substantial contribution to a scholarship fund to which the relative is connected.

 *Relatives are defined as: Spouse, lineal descendants (children, grandchildren, great grandchildren whether by whole or half blood, step-children, step-grandchildren, step-great grandchildren) and their spouses, brothers and sisters (whether by whole or half-blood) and their spouses, as well as ancestors.
 Other relatives (i.e. nephew, niece, etc.) are eligible to receive scholarships provided by the foundation.

 Document Retention of Scholarship Applications

 - Scholarship applications for students who receive awards are filed electronically at the Community Foundation office and are retained for seven years after the scholarship is awarded.

 - Electronic copies of application files for students who do not receive awards are retained for three years after the year of application.